An unexplainable thought can create a coincidence.

 What made his name familiar to me was that I had found the article about his work when I looked for the news of stories that had happened on my birth date (1-2-1932).

+The news of the day I was born was interesting to me because I'd wanted to verify that a printout of the news of the day, month and year I was born was correct.
 On May 18, 1989 I'd been in Chicago and I'd spent a very strange day at the Museum of Science and Industry.
 What caught my eye on the printout was that discoveries related to quantum physics as well as the discovery of the function of neurons in the brain were awarded Nobel Prizes that year.
-I had read several books by then, Paul Davies Other Worlds; David Bohm's Wholeness and the Implicate Order to name only a couple of the first ones I'd read.
-I'd also read Presence of Other Worlds by Wilson van Dusen, a psychologist who introduced me to psychology and other ideas that were new to me, even though I was 57 years old!
-I'd felt compelled to read non-fictions that came to my attention.
+I had read several books by then, Paul Davies Other Worlds; David Bohm's Wholeness and the Implicate Order to name a couple of the first ones I'd read.
 What unusual books to find myself almost forced by a new compulsion to read!

 There was nothing on the day I was born (1-2-1932) so I started to leave when a thought occurred that the news is always a day late.
 So I asked for the microfiche of 1-3-1932.
 There it was, a long front page article: "Clew found to human destiny.
 Flaw found in material formula."

-That seemed to have some significance to me because by then I'd read several books authored by current authors, Paul Davies, David Bohm, Eugene Mallove.
-Joseph Chilton Pearce's The Bond of Power seemed especially compelling to someone like me because he had been influenced as I'd been by Arthur C. Clarkes' Childhoods End and William Blake.
-I had an interest in the concept the 'postulate arrived full blown in the mind' which was one major theme in that book.
-But he also wrote about autism, folie aux duex and I had reason to be interested in those ideas also, in mylife.
-This had been a radical change of reading material for me.
-I'd read fictions, rarely anything but fictions.
+That seemed to have some significance to me because by then I'd read several books authored by current authors, Paul Davies, David Bohm, Eugene Mallove and Joseph Chilton Pearce's The Bond of Power seemed especially compelling to someone like me.
+It was a radical change of reading material for me.
+I read fictions, rarely anything but fictions.